chirpstack/chirpstack-gateway-bridge/docs/content/gateway/cisco.md

 The next time when the Wireless Gateway is (re)started, the Packet Forwarder will be started automatically.

-### LoRa Gateway Bridge
+### ChirpStack Gateway Bridge

-By installing the LoRa Gateway Bridge directly on the Wireless Gateway, it can be directly connected to a MQTT broker.
+By installing the ChirpStack Gateway Bridge directly on the Wireless Gateway, it can be directly connected to a MQTT broker.
 When you have exited the LXC shell, enter it again: